-ITEM 3S 2-INCH ARV ASSEMBLY
+ITEM 3E 2-INCH ARV ASSEMBLY

-- A. Measurement for payment for 2" Air Release Valve Assembly shall be the actual number furnished and installed on water mains and accepted. - B. Payment for each 2" Air Release Valve Assembly installation, whether offset or directly over the main, shall be made at the Bid Form unit price for the complete installation as shown on the Drawings and in accordance with these Specifications including the connection to the main, curb stop, corporation stop, main line tee/saddle, pipe, fittings, adapter, pedestal housing and pad, all excavation (including rock, and other inorganic and organic unsuitable material), bedding, backfill, and compaction, and all other incidentals necessary to complete the installation as specified in the plans and Section 33 12 16.
+- A. Measurement for payment for 2" air release valve assembly shall be the actual number of ARVs furnished and installed on force mains and accepted. - B. Payment for each 2" air release valve assembly installation, whether offset or directly over the main, shall be made at the Bid Form unit price for the complete installation as shown on the Drawings and in accordance with these Specifications including the connection to the main, curb stop, corporation stop, main line tee/saddle, pipe, fittings, adapter, pedestal housing and pad, all excavation (including rock, and other inorganic and organic unsuitable material), bedding, backfill, and compaction, and all other incidentals necessary to complete the installation as specified.